flhofer/dell_TB16_firmware/README.md

 ### Limitations and frequent issues - also by the Laptop

 During tests with different monitors and setups, I noticed the following (expanding list):
-- An Apple M2 (not MAX, PRO, or ULTRA) can not manage more than one external monitor at a time.
+- An Apple M2 (not Max, Pro, or Ultra) cannot manage more than one external monitor at a time.
 I tried to use USB-C, DisplayPort (MST-1), and HDMI (MST-2), and all worked, but only one at a time.
-Even if I closed the laptop lid, with one pane less to manage, the only external screen that worked was the last used one.
+Even if I closed the laptop lid, with one panel less to manage, the only external screen that worked was the last used one.
 - The Synaptics MSTs apparently support their patented ViewXpand™ technology, meaning you can use two monitors connected to the same MST, and it will use only one pane => may help with the problem above (to test)
 - A WD15 Dock, also with the Universal Cable, uses the DisplayPort alternate mode, capping throughput at 10Gbit, and thus limiting screen number and resolutions (see table above).
 - Attaching a display to USB-C (not sure about TB displays) effectively steals one of the MSTs, i.e., the one not in use.
 If both are in use, the USB-C display is not activated.